mp-se/chamber-controller/README.md

 # Overview

 This is a project that I created to test out a PID controller for another project that I'm working on.
 It's based on the BrewPI software where I have extracted the PID controller into a library that can be reused.
 That library can be found here; https://github.com/mp-se/brewpi-pid-library to honour that licence agreement.
+This project might contain a newer version of that library with customizations for this project.

 This is still work in progress but so far I have been running this PID controller for a couple of weeks without issues.